a-wozniakowski/scikit-physlearn/docs/source/python_api.rst

 Python API
 ==========

-This page contains the links for each aspect of the scikit-physlearn Python API.
+This page contains links for each aspect of the scikit-physlearn Python API.

 .. toctree::
    :maxdepth: 1